TruncatedDinoSour/armour/doc/d/pDB-1.md

 AES256 in GCM mode in our use case is theoretically vulnerable to the following vulnerabilities:

 -   Side-Channel attacks: If not implanted correctly, AES in GCM mode can leak information through side channel, particularly if keys are reused.
-    -   Trying to reduce it by using a padding and differing keys.
+    -   Trying to reduce it by using padding and differing keys.

 ### ChaCha20-Poly1305